Rheumatoid Arthritis And Low Blood Platelets Count

-Certain medications like quinine, anticonvulsants and gold salts can reduce the number of platelets in human blood as the immune system gets confused causing serious destruction of platelets.
+Certain medications like quinine, anticonvulsants, and gold salts can reduce the number of platelets in human blood as the immune system gets confused causing serious destruction of platelets.
 Aspirin and Ibuprofen are also known to contribute to the reduction of platelet count.

-After reading all this I realised that my mom’s Rheumatism had taken its toll leaving her blood platelets low.
+After reading all this I realized that my mom’s Rheumatism had taken its toll leaving her blood platelets low.
 These symptoms were actually seen on her body which we thought to be a normal thing.

 Symptoms of a low blood platelet count may include :